PUZZLES FROM THE DYNAMIC UNIVERSE

 including intense radio bursts of unknown origin from random directions in the sky, bright multi-wavelength radiation produced when a star is torn apart by a black hole, gravitational waves from mergers of neutron stars/black holes, and rare supernovae more than ten times more luminous than their commonly known cousins.
 I am broadly interested in understanding the physical processes in these transients as well as extracting the encoded information about the evolution of massive stars, physics of compact objects, and demographics of supermassive black holes.

-I am currently a Burke Prize Fellow at the California Institute of Technology.
+I am currently a Lyman Spitzer Fellow at Princeton University.
+I was a Burke Fellow at the California Institute of Technology (2018-2021).

 I received my PhD degree in Astronomy at the University of Texas at Austin in 2018, under the supervision of Prof. Pawan Kumar.

 I received my bachelor's degree in physics from Yuanpei College, Peking University (PKU) in 2013.
 The Yuanpei Program, named after PKU’s most revered president, Mr. Cai Yuanpei, allows students to freely choose their field of study.
 I got interested in astrophysics from a coincidental discussion on cosmic rays with Prof. Zhuo Li, who later became my undergrad advisor.